JJHu1993/braille/README.md

 particular part of the tactile signals that can distinguish characters with similar readings (like the letter “u” and “g,” or “l” and “s”).
-After training on around 900 instances of Braille characters, the proposed model achieves a real-time recognition accuracy of 97% tested on the Braille poem Dreams, which is comparable to proficient human Science Robotics Manuscript Template Page 11 of 23 readers.
+After training on around 900 instances of Braille characters, the proposed model achieves a real-time recognition accuracy of 97% tested on the Braille poem Dreams, which is comparable to proficient human readers.
 Moreover, it is worth noting that such accuracy (97%) is the recognition of a single character.
 If the semantic association strategy is employed, which is actually used by the human, the recognition accuracy could be further improved.

 ##test trained model